DaertML/agent_harnesses_over_time/README.md

 Anthropic found that just by making the model better, wrapping it in something that can be hackable, automatable, that runs with a bare minimum of resources and that is extensible; would provide the base towards creating AGIs.
 The term AGI is also feeling so old nowadays; one needs all the pieces to form the neurosymbolic promise that we have been looking for since the inception of AI.
 There was a very long time during the last 3 years, in which AGI implied an improvement in model capabilities alone; but it is feeling more like AGI actually implies something more like what Claude Code does under the hood.

+# So... is it AGI like out of the box?
+The base provided by these terminal like interfaces, provides all the toolsets to get towards AGIs, by just configuring them in different manners; this is opening the door towards "continual learning" (which very likely may not need weight updates after all; and just require a way to update the memory system of the agent; yep, I am out of the weight update fever, that doesnt feel scalable enough; if you need to continually learn, go prompt engineering with ICL or go train some LoRAs).

+Code feels like the right way to automate things; have been so, since the inception of Computer Science; and this mixed with the neurosymbolic capabilities of AI Models, is bringing us to a general interface that can be used for barely any use case.
+We are solving this by deduction, and by adapting the general interface to each use case, instead of doing so by induction.
+It is very likely that AGI may never come from an inductive approach, and may require an deductive one, as we have seen with prompt engineering.

+As one can see, now we can tighten a bit the general harness to adapt to business workflows, instead of living a chaotic behavior under the decisions of the model; but doing so on top of the general method saves a lot of time; as otherwise, it would require to write the harness for each use case from scratch, instead of taking the model to some specs on how to do things.

+Also, the way we program agents with Claude Code or like interfaces has changed; now you write skills and subagents in Markdown (english programming), instead of writing python scripts that contain the workflows and the steps to solve problems.
+You can still add some python or code on top, and is well adviced to ease on the context utilization.

+# Are we missing something?
+Possibly many things,